learn-compsci/mathematical-techniques/content/Unit 4 Draft.md

 ## Example Using Strong Induction:

 Let's say that we lived in a country, where the only denominations are the $4$-dollar and the $5$-dollar bills.
 Your friend, coming from Singapore, is doubtful that such a system would work.
-Let's convince them that _we can use 4-dollar and 5-dollar denominations to make any dollar value that is **$8$ or larger_**.
+Let's convince them that we can use 4-dollar and 5-dollar denominations to make any dollar value that is $8$ or larger.

 This seems true right?
 For example:

 8 itself uses two of the 4-dollar bills.
 9 uses one 4-dollar bill, and one 5-dollar bill.
-10 uses one 10-dollar bill.
+10 uses two 5-dollar bills.

 Formally, we want to prove the following statement: